arashsari/packer-jenkins-server/README.md

 In the Jenkins server, we could create a Jenkins task to automate the creation of this AMI with Packer.

-Create Jenkins task, with pipeline project type and finally add this repository into the Jenkins tasks' SCM to run from git.
+Create Jenkins task, with pipeline project type.
+Then  add this repository into the Jenkins tasks SCM (run from git).
+This task with run and create a new ami.

-The Jenkinsfile file will run 4 stages of creating packer.
+The Jenkinsfile file includes 4 stages of creating AMI with packer.